What it's like to work in a Residential Home...

 Work patterns are based on a minimum of 3-hour shifts.
 Our full time contracts average to 37.5 hours per week.
 Mileage costs are included.
 Travel time between calls is included.

-Due to the nature of the role, applicants must have a full, clean driving license.
+Due to the nature of the role, a full, clean driving license is preferred.